okt0711/FedViT/README.md

 ![Image of The Proposed method](figs/method.png)
-# FedViT: Federated Vision Transformer for Task-Agnostic Image Processing
+# Federated Split Vision Transformer for Task-Agnostic Privacy-Preserving Vision Tasks

 This repository is the official implementation of FedViT.